Board member biographies

 Shari is an F-M graduate, having attended Mott Road and Fayetteville elementary schools, Wellwood Middle School and Fayetteville-Manlius High School.
 She graduated from Johns Hopkins University, from which she received a Bachelor of Arts degree in psychology and a Master of Arts degree in elementary education.
 She taught in elementary schools for 14 years in Maryland, Texas and North Carolina.

-She moved back to the Fayetteville-Manlius area in 2010 and is a certified teacher in New York.
-She has worked as a substitute teacher and a teaching assistant for the Fayetteville-Manlius School District and as a substitute and adjunct teacher for the Liverpool and Syracuse school districts.
-She served as co-president of the Mott Road Elementary School Home and School Association from 2015-2017 and has coordinated after-school clubs at Mott Road since 2014.
-She and her husband, Paul, have two children enrolled at Wellwood Middle School, one in fifth grade and the other in sixth grade .
+She moved back to the Fayetteville-Manlius area in 2010 and was a certified teacher in New York.
+She worked as a substitute teacher and a teaching assistant for the Fayetteville-Manlius School District and as a substitute and adjunct teacher for the Liverpool and Syracuse school districts.
+She served as co-president of the Mott Road Elementary School Home and School Association from 2015-2017 and coordinated after-school clubs at Mott Road from 2014-2019.
+She and her husband, Paul, have two children enrolled at Wellwood Middle School.

 Marissa Joy Mims, of Manlius, has lived in the school district since 2006 and was elected to the F-M Board of Education in 2009.
 She previously served as the board’s vice president from 2010-2011 and served as president from 2011-2015.